-Style guides are an important element for content marketing, for both a company style guide as well as a tactical blog style guide.
-This post provides several tips of what to include when creating a brand manual to ensure consistency both online and offline.
+Building a style guide is an important part of content marketing.
+You need both a company style guide as well as a more tactical, blog style guide.
+This post provides several tips of what to include when creating a brand manual to ensure consistency both online and offline across multiple platforms.

 Why do you need a Company Style Guide?

 The most successful businesses do not simply sell products or services.
 They sell a brand.
 A brand is more than just the company name or logo.
 It is the image your company projects.
 It’s the first thing that comes to mind when a person hears your name.
 It can be a feeling, a message, an expectation, or even an entire lifestyle.

 It takes a lot to create a brand, and once you do, you’ll want to protect it.
 A company, or brand, a style guide is essential to help with both.

 How do you create a Company Style Guide?